 ![]() |

-Includes a message or suggestion from auto assist | Email and messaging channels (Advanced AI only) |
+Includes a message or suggestion from auto assist | Email and messaging channels (Copilot) |

 Other benefits of tabs include:

-- Because phone conversations and live chats typically require the most immediate responses, tabs for these types of conversations automatically move to the left side of the interface, so they don’t get overlooked when you’re working on multiple conversations.
+- Because phone conversations and live chats typically require the most immediate responses, tabs for these types of conversations automatically move to the right side of the interface, so they don’t get overlooked when you’re working on multiple conversations.

 - Channels that have “live” conversations, such as chats, phone calls, or messages, show when a conversation is active, inactive, or ended.
 A conversation is inactive if no messages have been sent or received after a certain period of time.
 For example, ten minutes for social messages.